iftah-og/DripRog/docs/HARDWARE.md

 - **Samsung FIT Plus**
 - **SanDisk Ultra Fit**

-Both are compact, fast, and reliable for sustained writing, and are formatted as **FAT32**.
+Both are compact, fast, and reliable for long recordings, and are formatted as **FAT32**.

 ## Microphones